What is the Credit Cycle Telling Us?

 - Consumers hold in strong; they still have jobs and feel positive impacts from improved wealth.

-Late Cycle/Growth Scare
+Late Cycle/Recession Scare

-This is a softer growth scenario that could be the precursor to an eventual downturn.
+This is a softer-growth scenario that could be the precursor to an eventual downturn.

 - We have witnessed a historic Fed tightening cycle and real rates are elevated by historical standards, suggesting there are some vulnerabilities in the economy and the market.